 Do I need to be fit to go gorilla trekking?

 Mountain gorillas live in montane forests of Virunga Volcanoes National Park and Bwindi Impenetrable Forest, thus, the trek in search for these gentle giants goes through varied vegetation and slippery terrain.
-You will need a reasonable level of fitness and a willingness to climb up muddy slopes and through thick growth.
-However, if you are not fit, you can hire porters to push / pull you when you get stuck, or carry you on stretchers up to the gorillas.
+You will need a reasonable level of fitness and a willingness to climb up muddy slopes and through the thick growth.
+However, if you are not fit, you can hire porters to push/pull you when you get stuck or carry you on stretchers up to the gorillas.

 Are we guaranteed to see gorillas when you set out?

 We can’t guarantee 100% sightings of the mountain gorillas because they move freely in the wild.
 However, we have never had a case where a group of tourists failed to see a gorilla group assigned because, because, the park management employs trackers who set off at dawn to locate the gorilla groups and radio their GPS co-ordinates to the park headquarters.
 Therefore, as you start the trek with your ranger guide, you know where to find them.
 The trackers stay with the gorillas and move with them until you arrive.

 During the trek, expect to get muddy and rained on, therefore, a waterproof jacket is recommended, hiking shoes, garden gloves, a hut, Insect repellent, long trousers to protect your legs against nettles, and a T-shirt with a long-sleeved shirt over the top.
 Don’t forget a waterproofed day-pack for your camera, water bottle and snacks.
 Hire a porter to carry your day-pack and assist you up on steeper slopes.
 Here you directly create employment opportunities to local people and you contribute to the conservation of the mountain gorillas and their habitat.

 Minimum Age for gorilla tracking in Rwanda and Uganda